-You can apply online for meal program benefits for CharterChoice Collaborative (SFA) partner schools here.
-Meal program benefits are determined based on total household size and total gross income.
+You can complete a Combination Form (Online Meal Benefits Application/Family Economic Data Survey) online for eligibility for CharterChoice Collaborative (SFA) partner schools here.
+Eligibility is determined based on total household size and total gross income.
 Please be sure to include all household member names on your application and the total income received.

 Puede solicitar en línea los beneficios del programa de comidas para las escuelas asociadas de CharterChoice Collaborative (SFA) aquí.
 Los beneficios del programa de comidas se determinan según el tamaño total del hogar y el ingreso bruto total.
 Asegúrese de incluir todos los nombres de los miembros del hogar en su solicitud y el ingreso total recibido.

 Printable Combination Forms | Formularios de combinación Imprimibles

 The Online Combination Form is the quickest way to get your form processed.
 If you would prefer to print and mail a form to us, you can do so by clicking on the links below.